- Why should I worry about how much water my irrigation system uses?

 Irrigate deeply and infrequently, depending on the depth of the root system.
-Deep, infrequent irrigation cycles can contribute 00F7 to the development of healthy root systems that can withstand adverse environmental conditions.
+Deep, infrequent irrigation cycles 0107 can contribute to the development of healthy root systems that can withstand adverse environmental conditions.
 Landscape plants that are watered every day will typically develop a shallow root system and the plant will become stressed in hot, dry conditions.
-4D33
+3D99

 The amount of irrigation needed depends on the plant material and the conditions of the plant and root system.